mtt-labs/mtt-chain/deployment.md

 --from string              Name or address of private key with which to sign --gas-adjustment float     adjustment factor to be multiplied against the estimate returned by the tx simulation; if the gas limit is set manually this flag is ignored  (default 1)
---gas-prices string        Gas prices to determine the transaction fee (e.g. 10aphoton) -h, --help                     help for mttdd
+--gas-prices string        Gas prices to determine the transaction fee (e.g. 10aphoton) -h, --help                     help for mttd
 --home string              directory for config and data (default "/Users/zzz/.mttd") --keyring-backend string   Select keyring's backend (default "os") --log_format string        The logging format (json|plain) (default "plain")